Prajwal01406/Risk-Simulation-using-Heston-Model/README.md

 ![Variance Movement](/Graphs/Variance%20Movement.png)

-The above graph shows the movement of variance at all the given time period, the variances keep on changing at the rate $\kappa$ and reverts back to the mean reversion rate $\theta$.
+The above graph shows the movement of variance at all the given time period, the variances keep on changing at the rate $\kappa$ and revert back to the long run mean variance $\theta$.
 The varying levels of variance makes the Heston Model very reliable to predict the pathways.

 ## Portfolio overview.